PhilippMayr/NKOS-bibliography/README.md

 * 2015 – at TPDL, Poznań, Poland.
 * 2016 - at TPDL, Hannover, Germany.
 * 2016 - at Dublin Core, Copenhagen, Denmark.
+* 2017 - at TPDL, Thessaloniki, Greece.
+* 2018 - at TPDL / Dublin Core, Porto, Portugal.

 Former copies of the pages of the ECDL workshops (2003-2005) could be located in the Internet Archive (see links below).